 The world’s eyes are increasingly turning to the green and cost-efficient water-refrigerant centrifugal chiller.

 Mechanism of a Water-Refrigerant Centrifugal Chiller

 Water reaches its boiling point at lower temperatures under low pressure, which is why it boils quickly on top of a high mountain.
 Kawasaki’s water-refrigerant centrifugal chiller vaporizes water, the refrigerant, at 6°C under a low pressure of 0.9 kPa (approximately a hundredth of atmospheric pressure) inside the evaporator.
-Water that returns to the evaporator through a pipe at 12°C is cooled by this vapor to 7°C. The resulting chilled water is used to generate cool air that keeps offices comfortable.
-On the other hand, the low-temperature, low-pressure steam flowing from the evaporator is pressurized by a turbo compressor to 6.3 kPa.
-This steam is cooled inside the condenser and returned to a liquid, which is then sent back to the evaporator.
-Kawasaki’s water-refrigerant chiller employs two-stage compression to achieve a seven-fold pressure ratio.
+Water that returns to the evaporator through a pipe at 12°C is cooled by this vapor to 7°C. The resulting chilled water is used to generate cool air that keeps offices comfortable, in case of air conditioning use.

 With a capacity of 100 USRt of refrigeration,